History of AI in the Life Sciences

 Three durable patterns emerge from the arc.

 Blind benchmarks are the most credible evidence.
 CASP is the model: results submitted before targets are revealed, evaluated by independent assessors, published in a community-wide assessment.
 Every era’s breakthrough method has been validated this way: AlphaFold 1 at CASP13, AlphaFold 2 at CASP14, RoseTTAFold against AlphaFold 2 (with shared targets and consistent assessment).
 Capability claims in biology that have no equivalent blind-benchmark evidence are claims, not results.
-The cellular-systems chapter, the therapeutics chapter, and the benchmarks chapter all describe what blind-benchmark coverage looks like in each subfield, and what areas still lack it.
+The cells and systems chapters, therapeutics chapters, and benchmarks chapter all describe what blind-benchmark coverage looks like in each subfield, and what areas still lack it.

 Each era’s breakthrough becomes the next era’s preprocessing step.
 BLAST is still inside foundation-model training pipelines; profile HMMs are still inside Pfam classification; AlphaFold predictions are inputs to AlphaMissense, RFdiffusion, and structure-based design pipelines.
 The lesson is not that the old method was wrong; it is that each generation expands the substrate the next generation can use.
 Methods are not replaced; they are demoted to infrastructure.